DownCastAce/MAT-Coding-Challenge/CarCoordinatesProcessor/ReadMe.md

 ## Conclusion

 I can still add a lot more features to this project.
-Dependency Injection, overtaking events, storing the current data to ensure if the application fails it will return closer to the original then starting from a fresh.
+Overtaking events, storing the current data to ensure if the application fails it will return closer to the original then starting from a fresh.
 Also there is more potential to expand the multithreading of this application.
 Also the client used for Mqtt doesn't auto reconnect if it fails so this is a gap that would need to be covered or potential to move to MqttNet instead of M2MqttDotnetCore.